kristopolous/tube-get/README.md

 **tube-get** is a python script that acts as a browser independent easy way to freely download video content from video sites.

+You use `yt-dlp`?
+Good!
+Me too.

+Doesn't always work.
+When it doesn't, tube-get is the more blunt hammer.

 # Usage

 There's an interactive (REPL) and non-interactive mode.